ebmdatalab/bennettbot/DEPLOY.md

 The path for the sqlite db file; set this to a file in the dokku mounted storage
 - `DB_PATH`

-The path for workspaces that are created by the job (i.e. fabric jobs that fetch the fabfile for running the commands).
+A path to a directory that jobs can write files to.
 Set this to a directory in the dokku mounted storage that the docker user will have write access to.
-- `FAB_WORKSPACE_DIR`
+- `WRITEABLE_DIR`

 Path for file created after bot startup (used in the bot healthcheck in `app.json`).
 - `BOT_CHECK_FILE`